Introduction: OpenVFD: 6-Digit IV-11 VFD Tube Clock

 - Check the OpenVFD firmware version, check for updates Update or write new firmware to OpenVFD

-OpenVFD Firmware is the modular software that controls and coordinates how things work on the clock.
-Written in Arduino C it sends clock or any data information to the tubes, sets different LED brightness levels, retrieves sensor data (temperature, sound) and gets in sync with the real time clock.
+OpenVFD Firmware is the software that controls and coordinates how things work on the clock.
+Written in Arduino C/C++ it sends clock or any data information to the tubes, sets different LED brightness levels, retrieves sensor data (temperature, sound) and gets in sync with the real time clock.
+It's just a single .ino file, handy to compile yourself.

 Click here to see how the OpenVFD firmware works in detail with every function taken apart.
 That might be helpful if you want to write your modifications to the firmware!